Relaxing Limits from Big Bang Nucleosynthesis on Heavy Neutral Leptons with Axion-like Particles: Conclusions and outlook

 Our simplified model motivates the search for lighter HNLs within a region otherwise disfavoured by BBN constraints.
 It also shows that, once allowing the HNL to couple to a light dark sector, the phenomenology, specifically as a long-lived particle can change significantly, and searches should consider non-standard decay lengths and exotic decay modes.
 This is in correlation with cosmological observations and future improvements in this sector are expected to tighten the presence of a light sector.

 \acknowledgments

 The authors would like to thank Patrick D. Bolton, Torsten Bringmann, Felix Kahlhoefer, Mudit Rai and Robert Ziegler for useful suggestions and discussions.
 TEG acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) through the Emmy Noether Grant No. KA 4662/1-2.
 CM acknowledges the support from the Royal Society, UK, through the Newton International Fellowship (grant number NIF$\backslash$R1$\backslash$221737).
-FFD acknowledges support from the UK Science and Technology Facilities Council (STFC) via the Consolidated Grants ST/P00072X/1 and ST/T000880/1.
+FFD acknowledges support from the U.K. Science and Technology Facilities Council (STFC) via the Consolidated Grant ST/X000613/1.